 1. Ha Giang

-A 3-day Ha Giang trip from Hanoi will take you to one of the most gorgeous mountainous landscapes in North Vietnam.
-Ha Giang is the northernmost province of Vietnam, where different communities of ethnic minorities live and try to maintain their own cultures.
-Unlike Sapa, the ethnic minorities in Ha Giang have not been “commercialised” yet, which makes travelling to Ha Giang a much more authentic experience.
-Staying in a Ha Giang homestay will also allow you to explore the local culture and enjoy the mesmerising landscape this destination has to offer.
+Ha Giang is the northernmost province of Vietnam, where different communities of ethnic minorities live and try to preserve their cultures.
+Unlike in Sapa, the ethnic minorities in Ha Giang are still less affected by the country’s recent commercialized tourism programs.
+This makes Ha Giang a much more authentic destination compared to many others.

-Tips for travelling to Ha Giang
+Tips for traveling to Ha Giang

 - You need at least 3 days to experience Ha Giang.
 If you have less than 3 full days to spare, it’s more convenient to go to the touristy Sapa instead.